Georgia Driver's License

 Required Documents

-Bring original documents only β photocopies are not accepted.
+Bring original documents only — photocopies are not accepted.
 Verify the complete current list at the official Georgia DMV website.

-- Proof of Social Security number
+- Proof of Social Security number (SSN card, W-2, or 1099 with full SSN visible)

 Fees & Costs